 During the 1960s, 70s and 80s although doodling, coloring and painting through-out childhood offered pleasant gratification.
 A more serious interest wasn't particularly gained until the early 1990s.

 As an adult, my first mural was on the bedroom wall in Pembroke Pines, Florida a scene called Eleuthera, Bahamas.

-Grandmother married German Jones, and they were very much in love.
-Grandfather was a young man but one day, while on his way to work he suddenly fell dead with a heart attack.
+Very much in love grandmother married German Jones.
+Grandfather was a young man when one day, while on his way to work, suddenly fell dead with a heart attack.
 Her first heartbreak, grandmother knew there would never be another quite like him.
 Her white blood-line gene was strong, her long black hair and white skin dominated her appearance as white.
 As a child, growing-up with grandmother, the color of her skin never dawned on me' and I never realized she was anything other than my grandmother, whom I loved dearly.

 Grandmother was born in Tallahassee in 1914.
 During the early 1940s, she raised six mixed children.
 One day, she and her siblings were forced to leave their home, by the KKK.
-The proud loving mother was threatened and for the protection of her multiracial family relocated.
+The proud loving mother was threatened and for the protection of her multiracial family, she relocated.
 Three daughters mixed with Indian and black, one daughter dominated the black gene, one white son and one black son.
 Her kids took on her heritage and each of her traits.
 During the 1930s and '40s mixing the races placed her in violation of the Jim Crow Law's, and raising a family of six on her own made life not only difficult but dangerous.

 As kids grandmother, asked us to paint her statues of Mother Mary, and two soldiers, she said they represented her two sons.
 It was the beginning of other projects she would ask us to paint.
-Her white son was left living in Rochester NY, with a white a family, never to be seen again.
+Her white son was left living in Rochester NY, with a white family, never to be seen again.
 Her black son, Spec 4 Paul Jones was killed in Vietnam action three weeks before he was to return home, never saw his 21st birthday.